dhru7777/Rho-AgentLedger/README.md

 # AgentLedger

 Financial observability for autonomous commerce agents.
-Built for **LOCK IN Hack** (Rho, Sep 12–13 2026) — Best Use of the Rho API.
+Built for **LOCK IN Hack**

 Commerce platforms report what was sold.
 Rho reports what actually settled.
 AgentLedger joins the two feeds per agent and answers: **which agent should I trust with more money?**